samuelnovaes/routerfy/README.md

 - /:slug
 - /:slug/comments

-> Note: For dynamic routes to work properly, you must use the `{ mergeParams: true }`javascript option when calling the express.Router function
+> Note: For dynamic routes to work properly, you must use the `mergeParams: true`javascript option when calling the `express.Router` function

 ```javascript
 const router = require('express').Router({ mergeParams: true });